Can You Keep Your Car During Bankruptcy?

 What Happens to Your Car Payment?

 As part of your wage earner’s plan, you will revisit your car loan.
-The amount you owe may also be reduced, especially if you owe more on the car than the vehicle is worth.
+The outstanding loan balance may be subject to adjustment, particularly in cases where the loan exceeds the vehicle’s current market value.

 Without a regular income, you may not be eligible for Chapter 13 relief.
 Fortunately, you may still be eligible for Chapter 7 relief or “liquidation” bankruptcy.
 If you have assets whose value exceeds the statutory limits set by Congress, you may have to surrender those assets but many clients are able to file a Chapter 7 bankruptcy without surrendering any of their assets.